 “This approach to taking a patient’s history allows you to build a better rapport with them,” says Steve Toth, Physician Assistant and City of Fort Collins Marathon Health Clinic Director.
 “And the beauty is I now have time to do that.
 In an urgent care setting, I saw 48 patients a day.
 That’s just unhealthy and unsafe.
 You have to build your credibility with the patient to make a connection.
 And that connection is key to having them succeed.”

 Toth started at Marathon Health less than a year ago.
 “It’s the best career change I’ve ever made,” he says.
 “It made me return to the why — why I got into medicine.
 The way Marathon Health practices medicine is wellness-driven and prevention-based.
 While we treat conditions that require medication, I’d rather prevent patients from needing medication in the first place.
 Coming here has been eye-opening.”

 Marathon Health also offers a National Board for Health & Wellness Coaching (NBHWC) certification prep course — one of 80 in the world.

 “Much time, expertise and development work are required to be recognized as an approved national training program for the NBHWC exam,” says Debbie Richardson, Marathon Health Regional Wellness Team Lead and Health Coach.
 “It allows us to build up the standard of coaching in a way that will make a big difference across the board.
 In the fall, we’re going to have 50+ folks sitting for national boards.
 This raises the standard and raises the expectation on the caliber of coaches we employ.”

-Empowering world-class clinicians leads right into patient satisfaction.
+Empowering care teams leads right into patient satisfaction.
 “If our ambassadors are happy at work, their patients typically have exceptional experiences,” Campbell says.